billybobgaming/blooket-hacks/README.md

 # blooket-hacks
 reupload of minesraft 2
-to install save the raw code as a download or whatever.
-Then go to bookmarks on your browser then import
+to install open up bookmarklets then view raw.
+Right click and do save as.
+Then go to your browser and go to bookmarks.
+Then import it.

+GUI DOES NOT WORK